JasonEl1/take-a-break/README.md

 work update -> set next reminder to 30 minutes from now.
 Only works if work mode is 'set'.
 ```

+To set a break reminder for a longer or shorter duration than the default 30 minutes, use `work set -t {duration}`

 Note: `update` achieves the same result as runnning `unset` followed by `set` and `next`.